oehf/ipf/platform-camel/ihe/fhir/pixpdq/src/site/markdown/translation.md

-## FHIR

-FHIR® – Fast Healthcare Interoperability Resources (hl7.org/fhir) – is a next generation standards framework created by HL7, combining the best features of HL7v2, HL7v3, and CDA while leveraging the latest web standards and applying a tight focus on implementability.

-IHE has had a set of profiles based on FHIR, but they are were on earlier versions of HL7 FHIR.
-Now that [DSTU2](http://hl7.org/fhir/index.html) is formally published, IHE updated their profiles to this version.
-IPF adds support for a subset of them by providing Camel components (hiding the implementation details on transport level) and translators between the FHIR and HL7 v2 message models.

 ## Translation between FHIR and HL7 v2 message models

 IPF provides utilities for translation between FHIR and HL7v2, thus giving the possibility to implement FHIR-based [IHE] transactions